dtonhofer/prolog_notes/swipl_notes/about_foldl/README.md

 true.
 ```

-## An interesting example: A pipeline of operations
+## Example 5: A pipeline of operations

 First, a common base: